apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 ## Session 4 - Pod deploy
 - In YAML File, first values are named top level.
+- In Yaml file, we write in camel case style

 ### necessary top levels for pod in a manifest:
 ```